apache/incubator-kie-kogito-operator/README.md

 The flag `--enable-events` in the CLI and the attribute `spec.enableEvents: true` in the CR tells to the operator to deploy a Kafka cluster in the namespace if no Kafka cluster owned by Kogito Operator is found.

 An [application property](#kogito-runtimes-properties-configuration) is injected into the service container for specifying the Kafka server location.
-For Quarkus runtimes, the name of the application property is `kafka.bootstrap.servers`.
+The name of the application property is `kafka.bootstrap.servers`.
-For Springboot, the name of the application property is `spring.kafka.bootstrap-servers`.

 _**Note:** The Kafka application properties are derived from the customization described in the Kogito CLI or the `KogitoApp` custom resource.
 Any manual changes to the properties in the ConfigMap will be overridden._